Allahdad Talpur

+Nawab Mir Allahdad Khan Talpur (Sindhi: الله داد ٽالپر) O.B.I, Mir, Haji was a Sindhi politician and Nawab belonging to the Talpur Dynasty.

 Life

-He was awarded title of Sardar Bahadur.
-He was President of District Local Board for eight years.
-He was elected as Member of Sindh Assembly in 1937 from Tharparkar.
+Talpur spent eight years as the president of his District Local Board.
+He was elected to be a Member of Sindh Assembly in 1937, representing Tharparkar.
+He took office on April 27 of that year and held the position until his term ended on April 27, 1945.
+Talpur was awarded title of Sardar Bahadur.

 Bottom Row: from right to left Sundar Singh, Haji Wadal Shah, Mir AllahDad Talpur, Unknown, Seth Jhamandas, Ghulam Nabi Shah, Ali Murad Sanjrani, Din Muhammad Junejo, Seth Prem Chand Upper Row: Fourth from left is Ghulam Rasool Shah, rest unknown.

 Family

-His father, H.H.
-Mir Sher Mohammad Khan Talpur was last Ruler of Sindh who fought in battle of Dubbo near Hyderabad, after the encounter kept on fighting guerilla warfare.
-He is regarded Hero of Sindh.
+Talpur’s father, H.H.
+Mir Sher Mohammad Khan Talpur, was the last Sindh ruler to be independent from the British.
+He fought the British in the Battle of Dabbah, near Hyderabad, and was regarded as a military hero among the Sindh people.

-His son, Imam Bux Talpur Muslim League before Independence organised Muslim League in his district; elected M.L.A. in 1953; President, Local Board in 1953, was taken in Sind Cabinet in 1954 as Minister-in-Charge, Forest and Excise De-partments, afterwards Refugees and Re-habilitation, owns a Cotton Ginning Factory at Jhuluri.
+Talpur’s son, Imam Bux Talpur, was a noted Muslim leader.
+He organized the Muslim League in his district and was elected M.L.A. and president of the Local Board in 1953.
+Bux became Minister-in-Charge of the Forest and Excise Departments in the Sind Cabinet in 1954.
+He later served in the sane capacity in the Refugees and Re-habilitation Departments, and also owns a Cotton Ginning Factory at Jhuluri.